William J. Cole

-William J. Cole III (died April 11, 2003) was an American politician and lawyer who served as the State Treasurer of Mississippi from 1980 to 1988.
+William J. Cole III (June 24, 1948 - April 11, 2003) was an American politician and lawyer who served as the State Treasurer of Mississippi from 1980 to 1988.

 Early life

-Cole was raised in Wayne County, Mississippi.
+Cole was born on June 24, 1948, and raised in Wayne County, Mississippi.
 He graduated from the University of Mississippi School of Law in 1974.

 Political career

 Cole was a member of the Democratic Party.
 In 1971 he helped organized youth in support of William F. Winter's lieutenant gubernatorial campaign.
 In January 1979 Cole convinced Winter to pay for his name to be added to a poll being conducted to gauge Mississippians' attitudes towards public figures.
 Cole reported that the results were favorable to Winter, which in part convinced him to mount a successful gubernatorial campaign that year.
 Cole served as one of Winter's campaign strategists.
 After Winter became governor in 1980, Cole became his chief of staff.

 In December 1980 State Treasurer of Mississippi John Dale died.
 Winter, who was empowered to appoint an interim treasurer, asked Cole if he would like the post.
 Though surprised, Cole accepted the offer.
-He was sworn-in to the treasurer's office on December 19.
+He was sworn in to the treasurer's office on December 19.
 He was succeeded by Marshall G. Bennett on January 7, 1988.

 In 1988 Governor Ray Mabus appointed him chairman of the State Economic Development Task Force.